 Titles will reflect the official project name, CP number, PDC project team, and Drawing name, page number and total number of pages,.

 Planning, Design and Construction will provide direction for room/space numbering.

+To allow for use of the PlanGrid Automatic Submittal Log (ASL), the project specifications shall conform to AIA standards, use Masterformat section numbering, and be provided as a vector PDF (not a scanned version).
+ASL may be used by the Owner or other project team members to create a list of documents required to be submitted on the project.
+Additional formatting to allow for ASL functionality can be found in Exhibit 8.

 Additional direction on specification formatting is found in Exhibit 2

 LIFE CYCLE COSTING